 ISIS, the hired goon

-It’s a well-known fact that terrorist organizations have nothing to do with religion, and that they are merely used, covertly, by those who can afford them, to look after the customer’s business interests.
+It’s a well-known fact that terrorist organizations are used, covertly, by those who can afford them, to look after the customer’s business interests.
 Albeit, the foot soldiers of terrorists organization and the gullible populace are fed on religious propaganda.
 When gleaned, one can find that ISIS had no strong reason to attack Sri lanka; neither is Sri Lanka part of any anti-coalition group against ISIL, nor is it a country with a high Christian population.
 Infact at 9.7 %, Sri lanka’s Christian population is tad bit higher than the Muslim population, which is about 7% of the total population of the country.
 Ergo the claim that this attack was done to avenge Christchurch attack, is impetuous to say the least.
 Going by the diligent work needed to carry out such a coordinated attack, at myriads of Churches and luxury hotels, simultaneously, we can safely assume that planning for attacks on Easter was, done before Christchurch attack took place.
 This has also been established by the Prime Minister’s statement.

 With its pool of funds drying, ISIS, is in a do or die situation to re-establish itself.
 A plausible explanation is– for a third party, ISIS carried out the attacks in Sri Lanka.
 The consequences of which would lead the jaunty business of tourism in the country to plummet.
 Sri lanka’s economy which has been heavily invested in the tourism industry is bound to be on crutches as an aftermath of the attack.
 And it will be an arduous feat for the government of Sri lanka to pull the already debt ridden economy, forward.
 The debt-trap will push Sri Lankan economy into a rabbit-hole.
 This sinister strategy could very well be the real intention behind ISIS’s attacks in Sri Lanka.